Home > Hello Sparnatural

 Create your first Sparnatural configuration

-Setup your configuration ontology in Protégé
+Setup your configuration using the spreadsheet

 We will suppose in this tutorial that the knowledge graph data model consists of FOAF Persons and Organizations, with respective URI foaf:Person and foaf:Organization, linked with a property foaf:member.
 You will need to adapt the identifiers with your own URI identifiers.